 comment:

-This handler is the same as PROTO2A::handler_0x0A, but there are more memory region to take checksum of.
+This handler is the same as PROTO2a::get_checksum, but there are more memory regions to take checksum of.

 Takes a simple 1Byte CRC16-IBM checksum of the firmware and moves that to the output packet.